NIGARDSBREEN GLACIER IN JOSTEDAL

 From a Short Blue Ice Hike on Nigardsbreen Glacier.

-The hikes on Nigardsbreen Glacier can be done in small or large groups.
-All hikes on the glacier are guided by experienced guides, and all necessary equipment are provided.
 Some of the hikes you can choose between are Short or Long Blue Ice Hike and Special Blue Ice Hike.
 You can also choose the KIDS SPECIAL which is a more challenging hike, for sporty and adventurous kids.

 Age limit on Glacier Hikes on the Nigardsbreen Glacier is minimum 8, 10 or 12 years old, depending on which glacier hike you choose.
 It is recommended to book Glacier Hikes in advance at Jostedal Breførarlag.
 At Breheimsenteret Glacier Center in Jostedal, more information are provided about the activities, the glacier and the surrounding area.